This page will answer questions commonly asked by students and parents.

 Do I really need to check the reminders on the website daily?

 YES!
 Please check the reminders on the website each evening when you get home because there will be current updates about assignments, activities and important notes to parents.

 Yes, 10 points are deducted for late assignments.

 My child left a worksheet at school that he/she has to complete for homework tonight.
 Can the teacher fax that worksheet to me?

 No, the teachers do not have a personal fax machine to fax worksheets to parents.
 Most Reading/Language Arts worksheets can be obtained through Think Central which is a website that provides access to our Harcourt Reading series to parents/students.
 There is information about Think Central & how to log in on our classroom website.
-Students will be receiving login information for Think Central and will be taught how to use the website once the logins become available for the 2012-2013 school year.
 There isn't a website for our Math, Science or Social Studies worksheets/texts.
 Students must be responsible for their homework and make sure they keep up with their assignments and any notes they receive in school & are required to bring home.

 Can I write a note if my child's assignment will be late or can I call or email the teacher if there is a problem?

 YES!
 You can write a note to the teacher any time and you can email or call the teacher any time with any questions or concerns.
 If your child's assignment will be late and you send a note with your child or email the teacher, that assignment will not be marked late by the teacher & points will not be deducted.